Criminal Penalties for Indictable Offences

 Conditions of probation orders are similar to those for community service orders.

 In addition, the offender must if directed to by the court or probation officer: attend educational and other programs; undergo assessment and treatment for alcohol or drug dependency; submit to testing for alcohol or drug use; and submit to medical, psychological or psychiatric assessment or treatment.
 Breaches of a probation order are similar to those for breaches of a community service order.

 Community Service Orders

-Instead of sentencing a defendant to prison, a magistrate may order that the defendant carry out some unpaid work, service or activity, up to a maximum of 240 hours (10 days).
+Instead of sentencing a defendant to prison, a magistrate may order that the defendant carry out some unpaid work, service or activity, up to a maximum of 240 hours (approximately 7 weeks).
 These are known as ‘community service orders’ or ‘work orders’.
 This sentencing option is only available where an officer from the Community Corrections Service reports that work is available in the defendant’s area, and that the defendant is a suitable person for such an order.